A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Introduction

-Another major contribution is the following conceptual clarification.
+Another contribution of ours is the following conceptual clarification.
 Lagrangian coherent structures (LCSs) are commonly referred to as \emph{transport barriers}.
 With its reference to \emph{advection} through the term ``transport'', this translates then to sets with (near-)zero advective flux.
 It has been pointed out earlier \cite{Nakamura1996,Haller2012} that in purely advective flows any material surface constitutes a transport barrier by flow invariance.
-Our approach, and its consistency with many existing LCS methods, clarifies the role of LCSs as \emph{diffusion} or \emph{mixing barriers}; cf.~also \cite{Froyland2013,Froyland2015a}.
+Our approach, and its consistency with many existing LCS methods, clarifies the role of LCSs as \emph{diffusion} or \emph{mixing barriers}; cf.~\cite{Froyland2013} for an Eulerian analogue.

-The paper is organized as follows. \Cref{sec:Lagrangian_FP} is devoted to the derivation and discussion of the Lagrangian version of the well-known Fokker–Planck equation (FPE) and its approximation by a time-averaged diffusion equation.
-We derive and study the Riemannian geometry of this underlying equation, the geometry of mixing, in \cref{sec:Dynamic-Laplace-Beltrami}.
-In \cref{sec:detection} we provide a thorough discussion on the different roles of eigenfunctions and show numerical results.
-We close with a discussion of related aspects and future directions in \cref{sec:discussion}.
+The paper is organized as follows.
+We start in \cref{sec:Preliminaries} by recalling some fundamental concepts from Riemannian geometry, the Laplace operator, its induced heat flow and metastability. \Cref{sec:Lagrangian_FP} is devoted to the derivation and discussion of the Lagrangian version of the advection--diffusion equation (ADE), the definition of Lagrangian coherent structures in this framework and the derivation of the geometry of mixing.
+In \cref{sec:Dynamic-Laplacian}, we study and visualize the geometry of mixing in search for signatures of diffusion barriers.
+We close with a discussion of relations to previously developed methods and future directions in \cref{sec:discussion}.
 In particular, readers interested in applications in atmospheric and oceanic fluid dynamics may find the discussion of connections to the effective diffusivity framework in \cref{sec:gfd} of particular interest.
-For the convenience of the reader, in \cref{sec:Preliminaries} we recall some fundamental notions and concepts from Riemannian geometry, elliptic differential operators and their induced heat flows.

 \paragraph*{Notation}

 Throughout this paper, we use the following notations.